-The Liberal Studies Program offers state-approved subject matter programs for the multiple subject teaching credential required for elementary K-6 and special education teachers.
-The Liberal Studies Program works closely with many departments from across campus, especially with the Department of Elementary Education, to prepare students to receive their B.A. and teaching credential in either Elementary Education or Special Education for mild/moderate or moderate/severe disabilities.
+The B.A. in Liberal Studies provides state-approved subject matter programs for the multiple subject teaching credential required for elementary K-6 and special education teachers.
+The Department of Interdisciplinary Studies and Liberal Studies works closely with many departments from across the University, especially with the Department of Elementary Education and the Department of Special Education, to prepare students to receive their B.A. and teaching credential in either Elementary Education or Special Education for mild/moderate and extensive support needs.

 General Procedures for Making an Appointment

-Academic advisement is available by appointment Monday through Friday, including later hours on most Wednesday evenings.
+Online academic advisement is available by appointment Monday through Friday.

 Late Policy: Those who are five minutes late to their appointment will be asked to reschedule.
 To ensure that all students are served in a timely fashion, please be on time.